graphprotocol/mission-control-indexer/utils/gdai-to-grt/README.md

 ## Why?

-This allows you to express cost model rules in GDAI.
-For instance, the following rule prices all queries as 2 GDAI (expressed as GRT) if there is a variable called `$GDAI`:
+This allows you to convert easily from GDAI to GRT in your cost models.
+For instance, the following rule prices all queries as 2 GDAI if there were a variable called `$GDAI`:

 ```
 default => 2 * $GDAI